erfangc/ReactTable/README.md

 Column Option Name|Description
 -------|------------------
 colTag | column identifier
-conditionalAggregationMethod | changes the aggregation behavior of the column given the current 'groupBy' attribute.
+aggregationMethod | How columns are aggregated in the "Grand Total" row.
+Possible values are: "sum", "average", "count", "count_distinct", "count_and_distinct", "most_data_points" conditionalAggregationMethod | changes the aggregation behavior of the column given the current 'groupBy' attribute.
 Accepts an object where the keys are colTag(s) and values are aggregation methods. ex: `conditionalAggregationMethod: { colA: 'straight_sum', colB: 'average' }` will the sub-total to be computed as a 'average' when grouping by colB and 'straight sum' when grouping by colA text   | display text in the table header format | choose from 'number', 'currency', 'date' or 'string'